Bifurcations of a neural network model with symmetry: Discussion

 \subsection{Future directions}

 Future directions include better characterizing the periodic orbits which arise from the Hopf bifurcations in the network with all-to-all coupling case.
 It may be possible to determine their stability pattern, as well as to locate the bifurcation point at $g=g^*$.
-Some assumptions about our network can be relaxed; for example the use of the $\tanh$ function is not essential to any calculations that don't explicitly invoke odd symmetry, and could be replaced by another saturating nonlinearity.
-Another direction includes exploring other network topologies, such as spatial connectivity or hierarchical clustering \cite{rosenbaum17,Ebsch_RR_PlosCB_2018}.
+Some assumptions about our network can be relaxed; for example the use of the $\tanh$ function is not essential to any calculations that do not explicitly invoke odd symmetry, and could be replaced by another saturating nonlinearity.
+Another direction includes exploring other network topologies, such as unequal cluster sizes, spatial connectivity, or hierarchical clustering \cite{rosenbaum17,Ebsch_RR_PlosCB_2018}.

 Finally, the ultimate goal of these investigations must be to apply these insights to real networks, which will not be perfectly symmetric and which may be modeled by allowing a random perturbation to the connection matrix (i.e. $H \rightarrow H + \epsilon A$).
+The right-hand side of \cref{eqn:sys_Basic} is locally Lipschitz continuous in $\R^N$; therefore hyperbolic fixed points and periodic orbits will remain when the connectivity matrix is perturbed by a random matrix, i.e. $G=H + \epsilon A$ for small $\epsilon$.
+However, the range of $\epsilon$ for which a hyperbolic structure persists is not known \textit{a priori}.
 We conjecture that the perturbed system will continue to exhibit fixed points and periodic orbits that are found in the unperturbed system, even when the perturbations are large enough that the spectrum of the connectivity matrix ``masks" the underlying symmetry.
 In our previous study, we found that stable trajectories in the unperturbed all-to-all clustered system accurately predicted which solutions would be observed in the perturbed system \cite{Barreiro2017}.
 This highlights the importance of determining not only existence but \emph{stability} in the unperturbed system.
 We look forward to exploring this question in future work.